-Formed by three brothers, 3G Percussion is a percussion trio dedicated to energetic, adventurous, and cutting-edge performances.
-The group is led by classically-trained percussionists and original members Jacob Gutierrez, Sarek Gutierrez, and Zach Gutierrez.
+Formed by three brothers, 3G Percussion is a percussion group consisting of classically-trained percussionists and members Jacob Gutierrez, Sarek Gutierrez, and Zach Gutierrez.

-The group's performances range from small, intimate chamber music concerts with bells, wood blocks, glass bottles, tin cans, to large-scale collaborations with multi-media, drums, marimbas, vibraphones, electronics, and everything in between.
-An audience can expect to be inspired by the unique timbral, rhythmically complex, and genuine music created by this ensemble.
+The group's performances range from small, intimate chamber music concerts with bells, wood blocks, glass bottles, tin cans to large-scale collaborations with multi-media, drums, large keyboard instruments, electronics, and everything in between.
+An audience can expect to be inspired by the unique soundscapes and genuine music created by the ensemble.

-3G Percussion continues to find unique spaces to perform in such as Gray Contemporary, Array Space, Brick at Blue Star Arts Complex, and Rec Room.
-Recently, 3G Percussion has performed in Canadian cities such as Toronto and London and has been featured on the Houston Public Media Radio Station, the San Antonio Current, and "Live & Local" on KRTU 91.7FM.
+Recently, 3G Percussion has performed internationally in Canadian cities such as Toronto and London and has been featured on the Houston Public Media Radio Station, the San Antonio Current, and "Live & Local" on KRTU 91.7FM.

 Wing In Crystal Chu is a D.M.A. student in Percussion Performance with a secondary area in Wind Conducting at the University of Oregon, where she holds a Graduate Teaching Fellowship (2013-2016).
 Her teachers are Pius Cheung and Rodney Dorsey.
 During her study at the U of O, she has been an active performer and percussion ensemble coach (Assistant director of the UO Percussion ensemble) in the community.
 In collaboration with the UO student composers, Crystal was granted a scholarship to perform at the Oregon Bach Festival Composer Symposium in 2016.
 In her recent DMA recital in 2017, Crystal commissioned and premiered a solo marimba work, Crown of Phtheírein (2017) by Australian composer Evan Lawson, as well as a Pacific Northwest premiere of a marimba and computer work, Getting Hammered (2010) by Bik Kam Lee.